NUWCDIVNPT/stig-manager-docker/README.md

 - `stigman` communicates with `keycloak` via Keycloak's unexposed back channel port using HTTP and with `mysql` via MySQL's unexposed back channel port using the MySQL Protocol.
 - End users located at `browser with CAC` connect to `nginx` on the exposed front channel HTTPS port and request resources from `stigman` and `keycloak`.
 These resources include the Keycloak authentication service, the STIG Manager API, and the STIG Manager Web App.

-This general architecture can be implemented with a wide ramge of technologies, from bare-metal deployments to complex containerized orchestrations.
+This general architecture can be implemented with a wide range of technologies, from bare-metal deployments to complex containerized orchestrations.
 The example uses a simple docker-compose orchestration.

 ## Dependencies for running the example